composewell/packcheck/README.md

 * installs required tools automatically
 * a lot more flexibility available

-It first creates a source distribution of the package, unpacks it and then tests rather than testing directly from the git repo to make sure that your package is ready to upload on Hackage without any further testing.
+It creates and tests the source distribution rather than testing directly from the git repo to make sure that your package is safe to upload on Hackage.
+Ability to test on local machine saves the time wasted in testing the CI script in production.

 ## Usage